 Research indicates that organizations registered with HIGH FIVE® are improving the experiences of children participating in recreation and sports programs and enhancing the long term success of their staff and organization.

 Hear from organizations and experts involved and how they feel HIGH FIVE is making a difference in service delivery, program quality and most importantly, children's lives.

-78% of all Registered Organizations reported that HIGH FIVE® has improved the experiences of children in their programs either somewhat or a great deal.
-Agencies are reporting reasonable, empirical evidence to back up this impact, such as fewer behavioral problems/incidents; positive parent comments; fewer incidents of negative behavior documented in day camp; helpful QUEST 2 results; and feedback from parents and staff.
+78% of all Registered Organizations reported that HIGH FIVE® has had a positive impact on their organization’s ability to deliver quality.
+Agencies are reporting reasonable, empirical evidence to back up this impact, such as fewer behavioral problems/incidents; positive parent comments; fewer incidents of negative behavior documented in day camp.

 Once you have become a HIGH FIVE® Registered Organization and have implemented training in PHCD, QUEST 2 and QUEST 1, you will be able to put the HIGH FIVE mark of quality on your organization's marketing materials .
 Parents are looking for programs bearing the HIGH FIVE logo to ensure the organization is committed to healthy child development.

 Accreditation is the highest recognized level of quality and safety in children’s sport and recreation.
 Organizations that have achieved Accreditation have been registered for at least two years and are distinguished by their focus on healthy child development in all aspects of their operation, from programming to policies and procedures.
 The Accreditation Process outlines the 5 levels of achievement an organization must work through to reach Accreditation.
 If you want more information about the Accreditation Process, feel free to contact your Authorized Provider.